ondefy/erc8004-implementation/README.md

 **Constraints**:
 1. **Total Value Preservation**: Old and new portfolio values must be equal and match commitment
-2. **Allocation Bounds**: Calculates min/max bounds (note: full range checks require comparison circuits)
+2. **Allocation Bounds**: Each asset allocation must be within [minAllocationPct, maxAllocationPct] using GreaterThan and LessThan comparison circuits from circomlib

 **Circuit Statistics**:
 - **Constraints**: ~20 (optimized for privacy)